jllegras/ngsToolsDev/EXAMPLE/README.md

      $NGSTOOLS/bin/ngsStat -npop 2 -postfiles testB1.rf.sfs.norm testB2.rf.sfs.norm -nsites 10000 -iswin 1 -nind 10 8 -outfile testB.stat -isfold 0 -islog 0 -block_size 100

 This produces a file with these values, for each window: start, end, number of variable sites in pop 1, expected heterozygosity in pop 1, number of variable sites in pop 2, expected heterozygosity in pop 2, number of fixed differences between populations.
-Values can be plot by a simple R script, either for both populations or only one:
+Values can be plotted (on a .pdf file) by a simple R script, either for both populations or only one:

-     Rscript --vanilla --slave $NGSTOOLS/plotSS.R -i testB.stat -o testB.stat.eps -c pop1-pop2
+     Rscript --vanilla --slave $NGSTOOLS/plotSS.R -i testB.stat -o testB.stat.pdf -n pop1-pop2
-     Rscript --vanilla --slave $NGSTOOLS/plotSS.R -i testB.stat -o testB.stat.pop1.eps -c pop1
+     Rscript --vanilla --slave $NGSTOOLS/plotSS.R -i testB.stat -o testB.stat.pop1.pdf -n pop1

 ## FST